4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Receive a CSV file containing all the permissions of all group administrators, a practical way to check for hidden permissions
+Receive a CSV file containing all the permissions of all group administrators, a practical way to check for hidden permissions

 ---